 Roald Gundersen, AIA

 Roald Gundersen has devoted the better part of the last 20 years exploring and experimenting with natural building and the architecture of small diameter round timber.
-He co-founded Whole Trees with Amelia Baxter and has served as President and Principal Architect.
+He co-founded Whole Trees with Amelia Baxter and served as President and Principal Architect.
 Gundersen has designed and built round timber assemblies for commercial, institutional and residential applications.
 His travels and past projects have lead him to focus his architecture on the practical and environmental importance of using naturally abundant local materials.
 Gundersen has taken a hands-on-learning approach to architecture and materials, inspired by the wisdom of the 134 acres of forests he stewards near La Crosse, WI.
-He raises two children with Amelia Baxter, and when not with them or in the office, he can be found roaming the woods for hours.
+He raises two children with Amelia Baxter, and when not with them, he can be found roaming the woods for hours.

 Forestry & Inventory Manager

 Derek Mayhew joined Roald Gundersen Design in 2004 and has been with Whole Trees since its inception.
 He heads up operations and manufacturing for Whole Trees, as well as working closely with Gundersen in the management of the Driftless Farm forest land.
 He believes that this job is on the cutting edge of real meaningful changes in the way we manage and cohabitate with Earth’s forests.
 Derek finds that his work with trees has a way of seeping into all aspects of his life, but he also spends his time in parenting his six year old son and planning the design of his future brewery on the moon.